2020 Country Reports on Human Rights Practices: Mongolia

 Laws on labor, cooperatives, and enterprises set occupational health and safety standards, which apply equally to local and foreign workers.
 GASI noted many standards were outdated.

 Labor inspectors assigned to GASI’s regional and local offices are responsible for enforcement of all labor regulations and have the authority to compel immediate compliance.
 The government did not effectively enforce minimum wage, working hours, and occupational safety and health laws and regulations.
-Neither the penalties nor the number of inspectors was sufficient to enforce compliance.
 GASI reported its inspectors, faced with large investigative workloads, needed better training on investigative techniques and evidence collection.
 The number of labor inspectors was insufficient for the size of the country’s workforce.
 Inspectors generally did not conduct inspections in the informal sector.

-GASI acknowledged that fines imposed on companies for not complying with labor standards or for concealing accidents were insufficient to induce management to resolve problems.
+GASI acknowledged that fines imposed on companies for not complying with labor standards or for concealing accidents were not commensurate with those for similar violations and did not compel management compliance.
 Moreover, safety experts responsible for labor safety and health were often inexperienced or had not received training.
-GASI lacks the authority to perform surprise inspections.
+GASI lacks the authority to perform unannounced inspections.

 The law on pensions allows for participation by small family businesses and workers in the informal economy (such as herders) in pension and social benefit programs.
 These categories of workers were able to access health care, education, social entitlements, and an optional form of social security.